 Sadly, this honeymoon period in Taiwan came to a screeching halt as, since the beginning of May, case numbers began to rise dramatically.
 In a matter of days, the country went from an average of 7 cases a day to reporting triple figures.
 In just over 2 weeks, Taiwan has doubled the total number of cases that they’ve had for over a year.

-Learn more on how Taiwan was able to maintain such a low number of cases throughout the entire pandemic.
-Here’s everything you need to know.
+Learn more on how Taiwan was able to maintain such low COVID numbers throughout the entire pandemic.

 Over the last few months, a few tiny blips have affected Taiwan’s otherwise stellar record against the virus.
 Albeit, in almost every instance, cases were imports and the Taiwanese government has always been quick to isolate them.
 There have been two constant sources of infection:

 Pilots and Flight Crew

 Without a doubt, this has been the most prolific source of infections.
 Since April 20th, the infection has spread to ten pilots working for China Airlines and eight of their relatives.
 This is partly due to the fact the Flight crews are not subject to the same rules as the public.

 Though the average citizen has to spend 14-days in quarantine after entering Taiwan, pilots only need to quarantine for three days, and flight attendants for five.
 Flight crews were also kept on a “trust-based system”, which predictably resulted in the typical control and prevention methods being bypassed.
 This included not wearing masks on duty and even leaving their assigned hotels before the end of their quarantine period.